Metasheet

 Examples:

-Multi-column index (or composite index) is composed of multiple columns in the same struct (in list or map) to increase query speed.
+Multi-column Index (aka Composite Index) is composed of multiple columns in the same struct (in list or map) to increase query speed.

 Examples: